Eco Friendly House Cleaning

 Today's new specialty surfaces give us myriad choices for floors and counters.
 But cleaning them poses a problem, especially for those of us who prefer eco friendly house cleaning products.

-Fortunately there are manufacturers keeping pace and creating new, "earth-friendly" cleaners.
+Fortunately, there are manufacturers keeping pace and creating "earth-friendly" cleaners.
 Now we can keep such germ-magnet rooms as the bathroom and kitchen clean without endangering the family.

-To further minimize your family's exposure to chemicals, steer clear of certain ingredients in both green and commercial cleaners including:
+To further minimize your family's exposure to chemicals, steer clear of individual ingredients in both green and commercial cleaners including: